|Features||South African Airways A340 Business Class Highlights|

 As we descended from cruising altitude approaching Cape Town, the view of the Table Mountain range was quite something.

+We didn't get to taste any food as we were too tired, so couldn't comment on the food quality.
 Overall, I would say the South African Airways Business Class cabin service was quite a letdown as it was inconsistent, considering we were in Business Class.

 Follow Us On Instagram (@roundtheworldfamily)

-Read our trip reports on GET.com/rtw.
+Read our trip reports on GET.com/roundtheworldfamily.

 Pedro Pla is co-founder of GET.com.
 He has been around the globe several times and considers collecting air miles and points from credit cards to be a hobby, if not, an obsession.
 Email: firstname.lastname@example.org.Editorial Disclosure: Any personal views and opinions expressed by the author in this article are the author's own and do not necessarily reflect the viewpoint of GET.com.
 The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author's alone, not those of the companies mentioned, and have not been reviewed, approved or otherwise endorsed by any of these entities.